 Tags - Filter by Tags (if you have previously applied them).

 Search - Use the Search filter to isolate Topics, Opinions, or Keywords.

 Once you have set all your desired filters, select save at the top of the panel to save your filterset to come back to it easily at any time.

 Comments that have the same meaning (with the same Topic, Opinion and Sentiment) are grouped together in the results list.

 Checkbox - This is an interactive column where you can either select all or click on individual results.
-Clicking here opens a menu where you can hide, export or Tag selected items.
+Clicking here opens a menu where you can hide or Tag selected items.
 Tags in this example are based on customer journey steps and include "app" and "customer service".

-Rank - This column ranks results in descending order of record frequency so you don’t get lost as you navigate down the list.
+Rank - This column ranks results in descending order of comment frequency so you don’t get lost as you navigate down the list.

 Comment - This is a Comment that represents the comment group.
 Comments contained in the group will have the same meaning i.e. the same Topic and Opinion paring along with the same sentiment.

-Sentiment - Each result is labeled with the sentiment category it's been assigned to (Praise, Problem, Suggestion, Question or Mention).
+Sentiment - Each result is labeled with the sentiment category it's been assigned to (Praise, Problem, Suggestion, or Question).